Ladies and Gentlemen

 Your Company continued to outsource fabrics both for exports as well as for domesticmarket.
 Export of yarn and fabric accounted for ` 3529 Lakhs as against ` 4999 Lakhs inthe previous year a decrease of around 30% over the previous year's performance.

 Overall the operational performance was better during the year thanks to improvementin realization of yarn prices as well as power cost reduction.

-There was no change in the nature of business of the Company during the financial yearended 31st March 2017.
+There was no change in the nature of business of the Company during the financial yearended 31 st March 2018.

 TRANSFER OF UNCLAIMED DIVIDEND TO INVESTOR EDUCATION AND PROTECTION FUND

 In terms of the Companies Act 2013 any unclaimed or unpaid Dividend relating to thefinancial year 2010-11 will be transferred to the Investor Education and Protection Fundestablished by the Central Government after the conclusion of this Annual GeneralMeeting.